Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. **Sign out** from all the browser tabs by clicking on the user icon next to the email address on the top right corner of the screen.
 Then close all the browser windows.

-## Summary

-In this lab, you started your initial exploration of Microsoft Entra ID.
-Since subscribers to Microsoft 365 are automatically using Microsoft Entra ID, you found that you access Microsoft Entra ID features and services through either the Microsoft 365 admin portal or through the Azure portal.
-Whichever approach you prefer to get to the same place.
-You also walked through the process of creating a new user and the different setting that can be configured, including groups to which the user can be assigned, the availability of roles, and assigning of user licenses.

 ## Review
 In this lab, you have completed:
 - Accessing  Microsoft Entra ID through the Microsoft 365 Admin portal and through the Azure portal